yuet25chan/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <P>

 Once the Active Directory has been installed, we can promote DC-1 as a domain controller.
-To promote it as a domain controler, we need to click on the flag on the upper right and then click on "Promote this server to a domain controller".
+To promote it as a domain controler, we need to click on the flag on the upper right and click "Promote this server to a domain controller".

 </P>